What is a watermarked PDF?

 The reason for this is because users can easily remove the watermark even if the file is password protected.
 See Removing PDF watermarks.

-This is true of all password protected PDF files that have a watermark applied to them and includes secure data room systems that enable users to download watermarked PDF files such as Digify and DocSend.
+This is true of all password protected PDFs that have a watermark applied to them and includes secure data room systems that enable users to download watermarked PDF files such as Digify and DocSend.

-If you want to add a watermark that cannot be removed then you need to use PDF DRM software that adds watermarks to PDF documents that cannot be removed using PDF editing software.
+If you want to add a watermark that cannot be removed then you need to use PDF DRM software that adds watermarks to PDFs that cannot be removed using PDF editing software.